Fayaz-jani-git/FayazJani_net1500/README.md

 I hope this introduction provides you with a comprehensive understanding of my knowledge and expertise in these key areas.
 I am excited about the opportunity to further discuss my qualifications and contribute to your organization's success.

+The **"Big Mover Serverless Web Application"** is designed to collect stock tickers opening significantly higher than the previous day, save them in Amazon DynamoDB, and send email notifications to users.
+It utilizes AWS Lambda for serverless computing, SES for email services, SQS for message queuing, and RESTful API architecture for communication.
+Lambda functions are triggered by configured events, SES is set up for email sending, SQS for queuing, and RESTful API ensures secure data exchange between systems.
+These services offer benefits like scalability, security, and reliability for efficient operation.

 Thank you for your consideration.

 Sincerely,